ExgnosisClasses/JavaWeek1/Labs/Lab 4-1 Arrays/Lab 4-1 Arrays.md

     }
 }
 ```
 Now create a third array variable that is initialized to `null`.
-Assign `first` to `third`.
+Assign the variable`first` to the variable `third`.

-Compare the address `first` and `third` to confirm the point to the same memory location.
-The `==` comparison operator only compares addresses.
-If the arrays are at the same address in memory, they are equal.
+Compare the address `first` and `third` to confirm they both point to the same memory location.
+- The `==` comparison operator only compares addresses.
+- If the arrays are at the same address in memory, they are equal.

-Change one element of the `first` array and notice it also changed the corresponding element in `third`
+Change one element of the `first` array and notice it also changed the corresponding element in `third` array

 But also note that `first` and `third` are still equal because they still point to the same memory location.